 The fixing and boosting of the patient’s immune system is paramount.
 First, the innate immunity system, then the adapative one.
-The dendritic “antigen presentation” surveillance system also needs to be fine-tuned as well as the microbiota, the gastro-digestive system, the body’s histamine system and the central automatic nervous system.
+The dendritic “antigen presentation” surveillance system also needs to be fine-tuned as well as the microbiota, the gastro-digestive system, the body’s histamine system, the Toll-like receptors and the central automatic nervous system.
 The ACR Institute proposes a unique non invasive holistic approach that helps to block immune check-points, CD 47 and other receptors and proteins that hinder cytotoxic T and NK cells from the clearing of cancer cells.
 (11 c)

 Moreover, by restoring the immune surveillance system, the immune system will store the memory of the malignancy.
 This is a quasi-guarantee against the recurrence of that type of cancer.
 This also means that if a circulatory tumor and-or cancer stem cell starts to colonize new tissues, the immune surveillance system will send an alert signal to the cyto-toxic T cells, which will move forward to remove cancer cells.
 In the mainstream, there are multiple experimentations and clinical trials with immunotherapeutics, from immune checkpoint inhibitors to the expensive CAR-T approach, other monoclonal antibodies, viral oncology, (eg using new castle and measel viruses) gene therapy, BCG vaccines and more.
 But most of these techniques have serious side effects (including autoimmunity) and cancer cells tend to outsmart them and later on, come back.
 There are couple mainstream immunotherapeutic techniques that have shown some success and promise, but it is too soon to ascertain their long term effects.
 Hence, the ACR Institute prefers its holistic approach, which appears to activate not only apoptosis, but also cell differentiation, ferroptosis, and necroptosis.
 (11 d) More clinical experimentations are still needed to fine-tune this approach, but so far, anecdotal evidence, case studies, experimentation and basic science suggest that this approach is the safest, the most effective and the least costly.

 10. Genomic Stability Protocol: DNA Repair